rodoulak/desalsim/README.md

 6. [Example 2](https://github.com/rodoulak/Desalination-and-Brine-Treatment-Simulation-/tree/main/example/example_2.py)
 7. [Scenarios comparison](https://github.com/rodoulak/Desalination-and-Brine-Treatment-Simulation-/tree/main/example/comparison.py)

+Additionally, you can find tests for every process unit and the economic model in the [tests folder](https://github.com/rodoulak/Desalination-and-Brine-Treatment-Simulation-/tree/main/tests) that verify that the code is running properly.

 ## Contributing
 Contributions to the project are welcome!
 If you'd like to contribute, please follow the standard GitHub workflow: